intotecho/yarraplanning/cloudbuild/readme.md

 ## Substitutions

-There are substitution parameters in the script.
+There are substitution parameters in the script that can be overridden.
 - _TARGET_DATASET: YarraPlanning
 - _SOURCE_DATASET: YarraPlanning
 - _PROJECT_ID: yarrascrape